Emergency appeal

 Donate to Gaza and Lebanon

-The war in Gaza continues to take a devastating toll on civilians, and there is now a further escalation in violence in Lebanon and across the wider region.
+Israel’s war on Gaza has taken a devastating toll on civilians and fuelled further Israeli escalations in violence in Lebanon and across the wider region.

 Please donate today to support people who have lost everything to this war.